 Conclusion

-From an engineering perspective, the flying buttress rank among the most important innovations in architectural history.
-Their graceful yet massive arcs exemplify the astonishing artistry and structural capabilities of medieval Gothic stonemasons.
+From an engineering perspective, the flying buttress ranks among the most important innovations in architectural history.
+Their graceful yet massive arches exemplify the astonishing artistry and structural capabilities of medieval Gothic stonemasons.

 Flying buttresses enabled the spacious, luminous interiors, delicate stained glass, and celestial verticality that define Gothic cathedrals.
 Their forms are weighted with symbolism, from aspirations of spiritual transcendence to appreciation of rational design.